next-page-tester/next-page-tester/README.md

 ### How do I mock API calls in my data fetching methods?

+The first suggested way to mock network requests, consists of **mocking at network layer** with libraries like [`Mock service worker`](https://github.com/mswjs/msw) and [`Mirage JS`](https://github.com/miragejs/miragejs).

+Another viable approach might consist of **mocking the global `fetch` object** with libraries like [`fetch-mock`](https://www.npmjs.com/package/fetch-mock).

-Since `next-page-tester` isolates modules between "client" and "server" context mocks that are created in test (client context) won't execute in data fetching methods (server context).
+In case you wanted a more traditional approach involving mocking the user land modules responsible for fetching data, you need to consider an extra step: since `next-page-tester` isolates modules between "client" and "server" rendering, those mocks that are created in tests (client context) won't execute in server context (eg. data fetching methods).

 To overcome that, we need to "taint" such modules to (preserve/share) their identity between "client" and "server" context by passing them through the `sharedModules` option.

 ```ts